Jingyi997/AR_Instruction_Authoring/Baseline/README.md

 C. ProjectSettings [Folder]
 This folder Contains all the configuration files for your project settings.
 This includes settings for aspects like physics, graphics, input, and player preferences.
 These settings are global and affect the entire project, ensuring that the project behaves consistently across different environments and platforms.

-D. .gitignore [GITIGNORE file]
-This file maintains the cleanliness and efficiency of the project repository when using version control systems like Git.
-The .gitignore file is designed to tell Git which files and directories to ignore when committing changes.

-#OPENING AND USING THE PROJECT
+# OPENING AND USING THE PROJECT

 To get started with the "Baseline"/"ISM-Enhanced" Unity project, follow these simple steps: